Motzkin path decompositions of functionals in noncommutative probability: Orthogonal replicas

-whenever $z(w)$ contains $a'(s_2)$. \end{enumerate} \end{Proposition} {\it Proof.} The orthogonality of replicas which have the same labels follows from the fact that if $j\neq k$ then $p_{i}(k)\perp p_{i}(l)$ for $k\neq l$ and arbitrary $i\in I$.
+\end{enumerate} \end{Proposition} {\it Proof.} The orthogonality of replicas which have the same labels follows from the fact that if $j\neq k$ then $p_{i}(k)\perp p_{i}(l)$ for $k\neq l$ and arbitrary $i\in I$.
 To prove the remote orthogonality of replicas which have different labels, one has to find a place where some cyclic projection $p_q$ meets $p_{q}^{\perp}$.
-The replica $a(s_j)$ multiplies from the left by cyclic projections all elements in the tensor product given by $z(w)$ at sites with labels $\neq i$ and colors $\geq j$.
-In turn, $b(s_j)$ multiplies from the right by cyclic projections all elements in $z(w)$ with labels $\neq k$ and colors $\geq j$.
-Therefore, these elements in $z(w)$, all of them of color $\geq j$, cannot be connected with any elements in any considered moment containing the product $a(s_j)z(w)b(s_j)$.
-However, we still need to look at sites of color $j$.
-There is at least one replica in $z(w)$ with a projection of type $p_{r}(j)$ which can be decomposed into a sum of a finite number of mutually orthogonal projections, each of which has either $p_i^{\perp}$ at site $(i,j)$ or $p_k^{\perp}$ at site $(k,j)$ and, moreover, the first one meets $p_k$ on the left, produced by $a(s_j)$, or the second one meets $p_i$ on the right, produced by $b(s_j)$.
+Let us look at sites of color $j$.
+There is at least one replica in $z(w)$ with a projection of type $p_{r}(j+1)$ which can be decomposed into a sum of a finite number of mutually orthogonal projections, each of which has either $p_i^{\perp}$ at site $(i,j)$ or $p_l^{\perp}$ at site $(l,j)$ and, moreover, the first one meets $p_l$ on the left, produced by $a(j)$, or the second one meets $p_i$ on the right, produced by $b(j)$.
 This means that all these terms vanish.
-To show more explicitly how this argument works, let us consider the product of three replicas $a(s_1)z(s_2)b(s_1)$.
+To show more explicitly how this argument works, let us consider the product of three replicas $a(1)z(2)b(1)$.
 The essential part of this product (we restrict our attention to active tensor sites) is equal to

 where